Sweden and sustainability

 A hub for environmental research

-The last few decades have seen Sweden become a focus for leading environmental research.
-Stockholm now boasts the Stockholm Environment Institute and the Stockholm Resilience Centre at the Stockholm University.
+Sweden is home to leading environmental research.
+Stockholm boasts the Stockholm Environment Institute and the Stockholm Resilience Centre at the Stockholm University.
+And IVL Swedish Environmental Research Institute has offices in different parts of Sweden, as well as in other countries.

 Professor Johan Rockström, co-founder of Stockholm Resilience Centre, thinks that Sweden could be a model for other countries to follow.